miker704/Strife/patches.md

     - Created and moved old deprecated version of create dm modal to deprecated.
     - Created and moved old deprecated version of create dm modal home bar version to deprecated.
     - Created and moved second deprecated version of create dm modal home bar version to deprecated.
+    - Created and moved deprecated version of delete dm message modal to deprecated.

 ## Backend Changes